MountainSource-Hyperchromator - tunable light source for highest brightness (185 – 2500 nm)

 Key features

-• Various configurations of the monochromator possible
+• Various configurations of the monochromator possible by selecting different optical gratings

-• Homogeneous allocation of the output power allocation
+• Even distribution of the output power

 • Etendue matched to ISTEQ XWS-30

-• Built-in shutter
+• Integrated shutter

 • User-friendly software, Windows GUI, LabView, DLL or RS-232